|Title:||Simpler customisation of class creation|

-This PEP proposes to instead support a wide range of customisation scenarios through a new namespace parameter in the class header, and a new __init_class__ hook in the class body.
+This PEP proposes to instead support a wide range of customisation scenarios through a new namespace parameter in the class header, and a new __autodecorate__ hook in the class body.

-The new mechanism is also much easier to understand and use than implementing a custom metaclass, and thus should provide a gentler introduction to the full power Python's metaclass machinery.
+The new mechanism should be easier to understand and use than implementing a custom metaclass, and thus should provide a gentler introduction to the full power Python's metaclass machinery.

 During class creation, it has another meaning: it is also used to refer to the metaclass hint that may be provided as part of the class definition.
 While in many cases these two meanings end up referring to one and the same object, there are two situations where that is not the case: